kujenga/website/content/blog/lunr-search.md

 special characters.
 We check for the use of any of those with the `lunrQueryChars` regex, and if so pass the query directly to Lunr.

-For all other cases however, we will customize the default behavior a bit, because I wanted to provide a "search as you type" functionality on the search result page itself.
+For all other cases however, we will customize the default behavior a bit to provide a "search as you type" functionality on the search result page itself.
 For this to work well, we need to support prefix matching on at least the last word in the query, which is what the parsing logic in the latter portion of this code snippet does.

 {{< emgithub "https://github.com/kujenga/website/blob/1768cf384d54b7e7ec8c88a02dc0ec3819061fc5/assets/js/search.jsx#L159-L202" >}}